chandrunarayan/idmd/lessons/week5/homework/data-visualization.md

 [_Bush School IDMD Spring Semester 2021_](https://chandrunarayan.github.io/idmd/)
-# Week 5/6 Homework

 ## Data Visualization Project

-_Note: You have 2 weeks to complete this assignment._

 ### Goals
 The purpose of this exercise is to give you a chance to create a data visualization using p5.js.